A Yang-Baxter equation for metaplectic ice: The Yang-Baxter equation

 \section{The Yang-Baxter equation}

 The partition functions described in Section~\ref{partitionfunction} differ from those of the classical six-vertex model in a crucial way: the Boltzmann weights depend on a global statistic, the charge.
 If we wish to use statistical mechanical techniques like the Yang-Baxter equation, we need the weight at any vertex to be \textit{local}, that is, depending only on nearest-neighbor interactions.
 We achieve this by a slight change in point of view, introducing \textit{decorated spins} for the horizontal edges.
 Given a fixed positive integer $n$, a \textit{decorated spin} is an ordered pair $(\sigma,a)$ where the \textit{spin} $\sigma$ is $+$ or $-$ and the \textit{decoration} $a$ is an integer mod $n$.
-Moreover if $\sigma=-$, we will only consider $a = 0$ mod $n$.
+Moreover if $\sigma=-$, we will only consider $a \equiv 0$ mod $n$.
 In figures we will sometimes draw the spin $\sigma$ in a circle and write the decoration $a$ next to it.
 In text we will denote $(\sigma,a)$ as $\sigma a$.
 The key point is that the decoration is now viewed as part of the data attached to a horizontal edge.
 Now there are $n+1$ possible decorated spins for horizontal edges, rather than just the spins $+$ and $-$; we have left the six-vertex model.

-Given a state of the system, each horizontal edge receives a decoration $a$ depending on its spin $\sigma$ and the charge $b$ of the edge to its right.
-If $\sigma = +$, then $a = b+1$ and if $\sigma = -$, then $a = b$.
+Not all choices of decorated spins on horizontal edges will have nonzero Boltzmann weight.
+Each decoration $a$ on a horizontal edge to the left of a vertex must be compatible with its spin $\sigma$ and the decoration $b$ on the edge to the right.
+If $\sigma = +$, then $a \equiv b+1$ (mod $n$) and if $\sigma = -$, then $a \equiv b$.
 If we set the initial decorations of the right-hand boundary edges (which all have spin $-$) to be 0, then this rule clearly recovers the charge (mod $n$) of the previous section.
 Thus the Boltzmann weights in Figure~\ref{gammaice} may be interpreted as purely local; in the figure, we have indicated the decoration by writing it over the spin.
 We are justified in requiring the decoration at a $-$ edge to be $0$ modulo~$n$ (without affecting the resulting partition functions) by Proposition~\ref{c2lemma}.

-We use the term \textit{decoration} (rather than ``charge'' again) to emphasize this change to the local point of view and because the Boltzmann weights of Figure~\ref{gammaice} depend only on the congruence class of charge mod $n$.
-Thus there are only finitely many admissible configurations of decorated spins at a given vertex.